Parallelisation

 read_group_size: ${dataloader.read_group_size}

-number of GPUs you wish to parallelise the ensemble members across and
+to the number of GPUs you wish to parallelise the ensemble members

 Example